Nationalist Resistance 1948-1953

 In CIA report CIA-RDP82-00457R003900080008-7 dated 15 December, 1949, the assassination was described as the “most significant single action of the Albanian resistance movement in recent months.”

 The death of Bardhok Biba would be avenged in a horrible sweep by the vicious General Mehemet Shau on 18 August, 1949.
 He went on to round up 14 people from the Mirdite region and massacre them in retribution:

 Llesh Melyshi, Nicholl Bardhok Bajraktari, Bardhok Dod Lleshaj, Gjergj Kec Beleshi, Dod Mark Biba, Ded Preng Gjomarkaj, Nicholl Llesh Nikolli, Gjin Keci, Preng Shkurt Nikolli, Ndoc Gjet Palaj, Frrok Mata, Marka Ndrec Marku, Dek Paloka, Zef Vila

-Plan II mentioned in the memo referenced above, refers to the follow-up mission which was conducted in December of 1949.
-The reference to Plan II in this document is also very important to the history of the BKI as it refers to the second mission which included nine members of the BKI who were dropped in the Kukes region of Albania on the night of 28 December 1949.
+Plan II, mentioned in the memo referenced above, refers to the follow-up mission which was conducted in December of 1949.
+The reference to Plan II in the above document is also very important to the history of the BKI as it refers to the second mission which included nine members of the BKI who were dropped in the Kukes region of Albania on the night of 28 December 1949.